DominikDeffner/TraitSpecializationSocialLearning/README.md

 - "SimulationCodeFixedComparison.r" contains code for comparisons between flexible and fixed specialist/generalist variants as well as analyses of different sources of innovation and fidelity of social learning

-- "Fig4_AdaptPerTime" lets you reproduce Fig. 4, troportion of simulations that reach a given adaptation threshold conditional on the time since the last change in the environmen
+- "Fig4_AdaptPerTime" lets you reproduce Fig. 4, proportion of simulations that reach a given adaptation threshold conditional on the time since the last change in the environment

-- "Fig5_InnoSourceFidelity.r" contains code for Fig. 5, the comparison of adaptation dynamics for different sources of innovations and degrees of copying error
+- "Fig5_InnoSourceFidelity.r" contains code for Fig. 5, the comparison of adaptation dynamics for different sources of innovation and degrees of copying error